Learn Mindfulness & Self-Kindness in South Manchester

 You will notice that we use different rooms at the centre – I always put a note on the door so you know which buzzer to press.

 This page is kept up to date and any changes to dates would be posted here.
 Should I ever need to cancel a class at short notice, I would send a message via the mailing list (though this isn’t very likely – in over 3 years, I’ve only ever had to cancel once, with a couple of weeks notice).
 If you sign up for my mailing list via the Home page, you’ll also receive free tips once per month, plus the upcoming class dates.
 You can also follow me on social media if you want to see additional reminders (see the Contact page).

 What happens in a class?

-Rest assured you won’t have to sit cross-legged in silence for extended periods – you just sit in chairs while I guide you with instruction.
-I usually share some ideas you can use in daily life, plus some guided meditation and discussion.
+Rest assured you won’t have to sit cross-legged in silence for extended periods – you just sit in regular chairs while I guide you with instruction.
+I have a different theme every time and will share an idea that you can use in daily life, with some room for discussion.
+I also include a guided meditation in each class, rotating between the body scan, mindfulness with breathing and kindness meditations.
 From 8.30 you can stay on for a cup of tea and a chat (or leave it there if you’re pushed for time).

 The Heatons Centre is next to the Library in Heaton Moor.
 The address is Thornfield Road, SK4 3LD.
-Upon arrival – press the buzzer for the room listed above, which will also be indicated by a note on the door (up to 7.30pm only as previously mentioned).
-You can find a venue map here – please note the phone number applies to Signpost Stockport who own the building, not me.
-For any queries, please email me via the Contact page.
+Upon arrival – press the buzzer for the room listed above (up to 7.30pm only as mentioned above).
 You can access parking via Balmoral Road.
+You can find the venue on Google Maps here